 Joining Positive Money to Make Quantitative Easing Serve People

-After serving for the past 4 years as coordinator for the basic income movement in France and at European level, I will now be focusing on monetary reforms and a campaign for making ECB’s quantitative easing program serve the real economy.
+After serving for the past 4 years as coordinator for the basic income movement in France and at European level, I will now be focusing on monetary reforms and a campaign for making European Central Bank’s quantitative easing programme serve the real economy.

 For the past 4 years, I have been dedicating my life into making a movement for basic income take shape in Europe and France.
 During this period, we achieve to collect 300,000 supports for the European Citizens Initiative, and we now have setup an official organisation based in Brussels (AISBL).
 By doing that we have created a new wave of attention towards basic income, and consequently many new groups have formed across Europe, in countries like Portugal, Spain, Greece, and others.

 In France, the movement is now well structured.
 After only two years of existence, it has now more than 500 members, among which many enthusiastic young activists leading fascinating projects have recently joined.
 Over the past year, we have achieved key milestones such as the launch of a print newspaper L’Inconditionnel, the organisation of a conference in the French Senate and a recent poll survey showing 60% of French backing the idea.

 Overall, it seems the movement for basic income is up on its rails.
 So how to accelerate the shift?

 As the eurozone crisis just got a lot more worse since the last bailout deals for Greece, I have been looking for new ways I can contribute to a necessary shift of mentality in Europe, and to cope with the lack of imagination from the european leaders.

 The latest developments in Greece have shown: Europe is leashed by the goodwill of the European Central Bank to help its member states or not when a financial crisis hits.